Sustainability | GovernanceRisk Management

 We have established a BCP that does not depend on the type of disaster or the cause event.
 We will conduct regular training so that prioritized works are not interrupted in an emergency, or if they are, they can be restarted as quickly as possible.
 In addition, we will promote activities that will increase effectiveness in case of emergency.

-In addition to preventing COVID-19 infections by taking appropriate measures, such as working from home and avoiding closed spaces, crowded places, and close-contact settings (Three Cs), we recognize that responding to cases of infections or suspected infections is a priority issue that should be strengthened, and we will continue to make improvements in that regard.
+In addition to preventing COVID-19 infections, since last year, by taking appropriate and continuous measures, such as working from home and avoiding closed spaces, crowded places, and close-contact settings (Three Cs), we recognize that responding to cases of infections or suspected infections is a priority issue that should be strengthened, and we will work on that regard promptly.

 Risk Management Education